go101/go-benchmarks/append-vs-make/readme.md

 If `N > 10000`,
 it looks create a slice by using `append` is more efficient than by using `copy`.
 This is some counter-intuitive.
-It is more surprised that a pure `make` call is even slower than an `append` call.
+It is more surprising that a pure `make` call is even slower than an `append` call.

 However, it looks the results vary much for different kinds of element types.
 The result differences might related to write barriers.